Registered Nurse Career and Degree Guide

 How Your Responsibilities Will Change

 LPNs and RNs share some of the same duties—taking vital signs and administering medication—regardless of the letters next to their name.
 However, because of their additional education, an RN is tasked with more complex duties than an LPN.
-Take a look at how your role can change if you become a registered nurse.

 One of the main differences you’ll notice when you transition from LPN to RN is the level of autonomy you gain.
 As an LPN, your tasks are directed by a higher level nurse whereas an RN has some independence—although they do take direction from a superior as well—allowing them to make decisions in a number of areas.
 The scope of practice for LPNs differs by state, but generally an LPN isn’t permitted to initiate treatment plans nor are they able to independently take action based on patient information they interpret.